-Red, white, or navy polo shirts (long or short sleeved) may be purchased from:
+Red, white, or navy polo shirts (long or short sleeved) must be purchased from: Donald's Uniform

-Donald's Uniform

 Old Navy (School Uniform section)

 J.C.
 Penney School Uniform Catalog

 Walmart.com (School Uniform section)

 Target.com (School Uniform section)

-A white blouse may also be worn.

-A St. Joseph's sweatshirt in navy or red may be purchased through the school office.
-Only St. Joseph's sweatshirts are allowed to be worn inside during the school day.
+A white blouse may also be worn but must be purchased from one of the above approved vendors.
+Crewneck or cardigan sweater in navy or red purchased from an approved vendor.
+St. Joseph's sweatshirt in navy or red must be purchased through the school office.